natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.%20140%2F1.md

 {{Navigation-First-Simple-Line}}
 The Aufklärungspanzer 38(t) reconnaissance tank was based on the Pz.38(t) towards the end of 1943, by the BMM construction office in Prague.
 The order specifications required a 20 mm automatic cannon and a 75 mm regular cannon.

 A Praga AE engine with 160 hp at 2,600 rpm replaced the Praga AC.
 This required a change in the exhaust system and the introduction of a longer exhaust pipe, which, together with a muffler, was put on the tank's roof.
-The tank's hull received a new superstructure, with modified inclination and with riveted joints for its armor plates.
+The tank's hull received a new superstructure, with modified inclination and with riveted joints for its armour plates.

 The tank's armament consisted of a 20 mm automatic KwK38 L/55 cannon paired with a 7.92 mm MG42 machine gun.
 The guns could be pointed anywhere between -4 and 70 degrees and so could fire at air targets.
 The tank's ammunition included 300 shells and 1,500 machine gun rounds.

 The open-top hexahedral turret, manufactured by the company Appelt, was equipped with a metal mesh to protect against hand grenades.
-The tank's armor thickness ranged from 8 to 50 mm.
+The tank's armour thickness ranged from 8 to 50 mm.
 Its operational weight reached 9,750 kg.
 At this weight, its maximum highway speed was 52 km/h, and its maximum highway range was 240 km.

 The Aufklärungpanzer 38(t) tank was accepted into the Wehrmacht in 1944, but large-scale production of the machine was never successfully introduced.
 A total of 70 tanks were produced.

 The tanks were used on both the West and the Eastern Fronts.

 Its design was successful, reliable, and advanced.
-However, the rivet joints in its armor plating were a detriment to its survivability.
+However, the rivet joints in its armour plating were a detriment to its survivability.
 {{Navigation-End}}

 == Media ==